Spring Boot Apache Kafka Example

 Take a look at our suggested posts:

-Create Spring Boot Kafka Producer
+Create Spring Boot Kafka Example

 - Create Spring Boot Maven project